SMAGMedia/uchaguzi/README.markdown

 UCHAGUZI Install integrated with the SMAG Network
 ================================================

+Please note that both:
+application/config/database.php
+application/i18n/en_US/installer.php

+...are removed from the Github commits (publishing) as they contain sensitive data for your environment.
+Make sure to pull these files from Ushahidi_web source and modify for your environment if you'd be running from this application from your web servers.
+Sando - 12/10/2013
-Development version hosted at http://uchaguzi-dev.smagmedia.net

-Sando - 12/08/2013
+Development version hosted at http://uchaguzi-dev.smagmedia.net Sando - 12/08/2013